As a woman drinks water in a glass, her hair turns into flowing water.

 Chemo day hydration

-I always felt stronger and more fluid (no pun intended) when I got up and went for a short walk to the bathroom.
+I always felt stronger and more fluid (No pun intended.) when I got up and went for a short walk to the bathroom.
 The more I sat, the stiffer I became in my chemo chair.

 Did I convince you that drinking water is a habit you need to develop while undergoing chemotherapy?
+I hope so.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The AdvancedOvarianCancer.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.